 China has committed to achieve net-zero carbon emissions by 2060 with carbon emissions peaking in 2030 – if not before – when carbon emission intensity will be at least 65% of the 2005 levels.

-China is focusing on three main areas towards 2060:
+China is focusing on three main areas:

 Technology: Developing new technologies to reduce the carbon footprint, particularly to make coal cleaner and greener and renewables more efficient and affordable, as well as increasing the production of unconventional natural reserves such as shale, while establishing leading positions in new areas such as artificial intelligence and Electric Vehicles (EV).